GaryNg03/garyng03.github.io/_pages/about.md

 ---

 I graduated from LZU (en.lzu.edu.cn), and am about to be a student in CNU (www.cnu.edu.cn ).
-I am majorly interested in Algebraic Number Theory and Algorithm Geometry.
+I am majorly interested in Algebraic Number Theory and Arithmetic Geometry.